-“Disputes need to be specific,” said Rod Griffin, director of public education for Experian.
+“Disputes need to be specific,” says Rod Griffin, director of public education for Experian.
 “For example, it’s important to state ‘the account is not mine,’ or ‘the account payment was never late,’ or ‘the account is fraudulent.’”

-Leonard Bennett, a consumer lawyer in Newport News, Virginia, who helps clients get credit errors fixed, recommended including a copy of your credit report, with every error highlighted and circled, along with copies of all supporting documentation.
+Leonard Bennett, a consumer lawyer in Newport News, Virginia, who helps clients get credit errors fixed, recommends including a copy of your credit report, with every error highlighted and circled, along with copies of all supporting documentation.

 4. Avoid the online complaint form